-- 11. Locate the db user and db pass fields.
+- 11. Locate the db_user and db_pass fields.
 In those fields, type the same credentials as the Database Server. - 12.
 Click [Go].
 Wait a few seconds before trying to access the Data Collector in the phpMyAdmin browser.
-When you do so, the IP address of the Data Collector should appear in the upper left-hand corner of the phpMyAdmin browser. - 13.
-Repeat steps 3-6 on the Data Collector.
+When you do so, the IP address of the Data Collector should appear in the upper left-hand corner of the phpMyAdmin browser. - Repeat steps 3-6 on the Data Collector.
 If successful, many rows should have been deleted from the spool process table. - 14.
-In SL1, go to the Process Manager page (System > Settings > Processes). - 15.
-Use the Process Name filter field to search for the "Data Collection: Async Dynamic App Collection" process, and then click its wrench icon ().
-The Process Editor page appears. - 16.
+In SL1, go to the Process Manager page (System > Settings > Admin Processes, or System > Settings > Processes in the SL1 classic user interface). - 15.
+Use the Process Name filter field to search for the "Data Collection: Async Dynamic App Collection" process, and then click its wrench icon ( - 16.
 In the Operating State field, select Enabled, and then click [Save].